nanobox-io/nanobox-docs/source/engines/boxfile-spec.md

 title: Generating a Boxfile
 ---

-Each engine has the ability to generate a Boxfile for the codebase.
+Each engine has the ability to generate a [Boxfile](/getting-started/boxfile/) for the codebase.
 If leveraged to it's full extent, this feature can empower an engine to auto-generate an entire infrastructure to satisfy all of the app's dependencies without any custom configuration.

-#### Warning!
+#### **Warning!**

-If you are unfamiliar with the role of a Boxfile, you need to read [the Boxfile guide](boxfile/intro/) first.
+If you are unfamiliar with the role of a Boxfile, you need to read [the Boxfile doc](/boxfile/intro/) first.

 ## The Vision

-This feature gives the engine complete control to automate the entire infrastructure for the app.
-The engine [boxfile script](/engines/scripts/boxfile) is run before the [prepare](/engines/scripts/prepare) and [build](/engines/scripts/build) scripts.
-Nanobox will then generate the specified services and configuration before calling the [prepare](/engines/scripts/prepare) and [build](/engines/scripts/build) scripts.
-The order is important here, because each newly created service will also generate environment variables like `REDIS1_HOST`, `REDIS1_PORT`, `POSTGRES1_USER`, and `POSTGRES1_PASS` which will be available in both the [prepare](/engines/scripts/prepare) and [build](/engines/scripts/build) scripts.
-Ultimately, an engine can tell Nanobox that this app needs a database, and by the time the [build](/engines/scripts/build) script is called, the environment variables exist which can be used to generate application-specific connection configuration.
+The Boxfile allows an engine to automate the entire infrastructure for an app.
+An engine's [boxfile script](/engines/scripts/boxfile/) runs before the [prepare](/engines/scripts/prepare/) and [build](/engines/scripts/build/) scripts, allowing Nanobox to generates the specified services and configuration on which the [prepare](/engines/scripts/prepare) and [build](/engines/scripts/build) scripts may depend.

+The order is important here.
+Each newly created service also generates environment variables such as `REDIS1_HOST`, `REDIS1_PORT`, `POSTGRES1_USER`, and `POSTGRES1_PASS` which are available in both the [prepare](/engines/scripts/prepare/) and [build](/engines/scripts/build/) scripts.
+Ultimately, an engine can tell Nanobox that this app needs a database, and by the time the [build](/engines/scripts/build/) script is called, the environment variables exist which can be used to generate application-specific connection configuration.

-The extent of the engine-derived Boxfile can be simple and static, or it can be advanced and dynamic.
-Consider for example an engine for a popular blogging framework like Wordpress.
+The extent of the engine-derived Boxfile can be simple and static or advanced and dynamic.
+Consider an engine for a popular blogging framework such as Wordpress.
 The requirements are simple and predictable.
-A database will always be required, and likely only a database will be required.
+A database will always be required.
 In this case, the [boxfile](/engines/scripts/boxfile) script can simply echo a static Boxfile containing a mysql database.

 On the other hand, consider a more general-purpose framework like rails or django.
-The requirements will change depending on the functionality of the specific application.
+The requirements change depending on the functionality of the specific application.
 In this case, the [boxfile](/engines/scripts/boxfile) script may inspect the Gemfile or requirements.txt for a postgres or redis adapter.
-If such an adapter is required by the app, then it's a safe assumption that the application will also need a service for the adapter to connect to.
-In this manner can a Boxfile be dynamically composed to provide an infrastructure for even the most flexible frameworks.
-Finally, within the [build](/engines/scripts/build) script, the application can be configured to connect to the dynamically-generated services.
+If such an adapter is required, it's safe to assume the application needs that type of service.
+Within the [build](/engines/scripts/build) script, the application can be configured to connect to the dynamically-generated services.

+A Boxfile be dynamically composed to provide an infrastructure for even the most flexible frameworks.

 ## Developer Overrides